-In the EU/EEA, the General Data Protection Regulation (2016/679), or GDPR, went into effect in 2018 and replaced Directive 95/46/EC (the EU Privacy Directive).
-The GDPR applies to identified or identifiable personal data processed by automated means (for example, a computer database of customers) and data contained in, or intended to be part of, non-automated filing systems (traditional paper files) as well as transfer of such data to a country outside of the EU/EEA.
+In the EU/EEA, the General Data Protection Regulation (2016/679), or GDPR, went into effect in 2018 and applies to identified or identifiable personal data processed by automated means (for example, a computer database of customers) and data contained in, or intended to be part of, non-automated filing systems (traditional paper files) as well as transfer of such data to a country outside of the EU/EEA.
 Under the GDPR, fines of up to \notin 20.0 million or up to 4% of the annual global turnover of the infringer, whichever is greater, could be imposed for significant non-compliance.
 The GDPR includes more stringent operational requirements for processors and controllers of personal data and creates additional rights for data subjects.
-Further, on July 16, 2020, Europe's top court, the Court of Justice of the EU, ruled in Schrems II (C-311/18) that the Privacy Shield, used by thousands of companies to transfer data between the EU and United States and upon which we relied, was invalid and could no longer be used due to the strength of United States surveillance laws.
-We continue to use alternative transfer mechanisms including the standard contractual clauses, or SCCs, while the authorities interpret the decisions and scope of the invalidated Privacy Shield and the alternative permitted data transfer mechanisms.
-The SCCs, though approved by the EC, have faced challenges in European courts (including being called into question in Schrems II), and may be challenged, suspended or invalidated.
+Further, on July 16, 2020, Europe's top court, the Court of Justice of the EU, ruled in Schrems II (C-311/18) that the Privacy Shield, used by thousands of companies to transfer data between the EU and United States and upon which we relied, was invalid and could no longer be used.
+In light of Schrems II, organizations may make use of alternative data transfer mechanisms such as the standard contractual clauses approved by the EC, or the SCCs.
+On June 4, 2021, the EC adopted new SCCs under the GDPR for personal data transfers outside the EEA.

 The UK's vote in favor of exiting the EU, often referred to as Brexit, and ongoing developments in the UK have created uncertainty with regard to data protection regulation in the UK.
 As of January 1, 2021, and the expiry of transitional arrangements agreed to between the UK and EU, data processing in the UK is governed by a UK version of the GDPR (combining the GDPR and the Data Protection Act 2018), exposing us to two parallel regimes, each of which potentially authorizes similar fines and other potentially divergent enforcement actions for certain violations.
-Pursuant to the TCA, which went into effect on January 1, 2021, the UK and EU agreed to a specified period during which the UK will be treated like an EU member state in relation to transfers of personal data to the UK for four months from January 1, 2021.
-This period may be extended by two further months.
-Unless the EC makes an 'adequacy finding' in respect of the UK before the expiration of such specified period, the UK will become an 'inadequate third country' under the GDPR and transfers of data from the EEA to the UK will require a 'transfer mechanism,' such as the standard contractual clauses.
-Furthermore, following the expiration of the specified period, there will be increasing scope for divergence in application, interpretation and enforcement of the data protection law as between the UK and EEA.
+On June 28, 2021, the EC announced a decision of "adequacy" concluding that the UK ensures an equivalent level of data protection to the GDPR, which removes the need for any additional transfer mechanism to be implemented at present.
+Some uncertainty remains, however, as this adequacy determination must be renewed after four years and may be modified or revoked in the interim.
+We cannot fully predict how the Data Protection Act, the UK GDPR, and other UK data protection laws or regulations may develop in the medium to longer term nor the effects of divergent laws and guidance regarding how data transfers to and from the UK will be regulated.